SatvikPraveen/Excel-Dashboard-Showcase/README.md

 ### Explore Locally:

-1. Download the Excel file (`SuperStoreUS-2015.xlsx`) and open it in Microsoft Excel.
+1. Download the desired Excel file (e.g., `SuperStoreUS-2015.xlsx` or `FIFA_World_Cup.xlsx`) and open it in Microsoft Excel.
-2. Navigate through the dashboard sheets:
+2. Navigate through the dashboard sheets for each project.
-   - _Sales Performance Dashboard_
-   - _Product Insights Dashboard_
-3. Use slicers to filter data dynamically.
+3. Use slicers to dynamically filter data and analyze trends.

 ---